blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 Haituka (Sankhya, Yoga, Nyaya, Vaisheshika) (Hetu (Reason) > Scripture) Smarta (Mimamsa, Vedanta) (Sruti is important) (Smriti values Sruti)

-# Heterodox
+## Heterodox
-- 1. Buddhism
+- 1. Buddhism (The Path of Enlightenment)
-- 2. Jainism
+- 2. Jainism (The Path of Victors (of the Soul))
 	- **Sects**
-		- 1. Shvetambara (White Clad), founded by Rishabhanata, historically traced back to Parshvanata, revived by Mahavira
+		- 1. Shvetambara (White Clothed), founded by Rishabhanata, historically traced back to Parshvanata, revived by Mahavira
-		- 2. Digambara (Sky Clad / Naked), by Sivabhuti
+		- 2. Digambara (Sky Clothed / Naked), by Sivabhuti
 			- **Rules**
-				- They are a very simply list
+				- It's a very simple list, that can be grouped as:
-				- 5 mahāvratas (great vows); 5 samitis (restraints); 5 indriya nirodha (control of the five senses); 6 āvaśyakas (essential observations); and 7 niyamas (rules)
+					- 5 Maha Vratas (Great Vows)
+					- 5 Samitis (Restraints)
+					- 5 Indriya Nirodhas (Control of the Five Senses)
+					- 6 Aavashyakas (Essential Observations)
+					- 7 Niyamas (Rules)
 	- **Philosophy**
 		- Anekanta Vaada (The Proposition of Non-One Sidedness)
 			- It is the fundamental philosophy of Mahavira, which states that the truth is perceived from different points of view